“You can’t rush strength;

-Farr, best known as “Silent Mike”, is a powerlifter, coach, and co-host of Mark Bell’s PowerCast Podcast.
-And while Farr downplays his accomplishments –which include a 705 lb. deadlift– there’s one thing he doesn’t hesitate to talk about: helping others succeed.
+Mike Farr, best known as “Silent Mike”, is a Reebok athlete, strength coach, and You-Tuber with over 129,000 subscribers.
+And while Farr is quick to downplay his accomplishments –which include a 705 lb. deadlift– there’s one thing he doesn’t hesitate to talk about: helping others succeed.

 Here are his best tips, regardless of your sport and goals.

 Prioritize what you need to focus on

 “As an 18-year-old probably up until about age 25 or so I was focusing on supplements and protein shakes and all these things you think are the key to strength and muscle mass,” Farr said.
 “Whereas if you just look [at] the real big picture as far as calories and then break it down from there, figure out how much protein you’re getting in and then maybe how much fat and carbs and the ratios.

 Even beyond that, meal frequencies and meal timing are secondary to this overall goal.
 Finding a pyramid or priority in everything is super important.”